Aditgm/Aditgm/README.md

 **Key engineering decisions**

 - Chunking strategy tuned for legal-document structure to keep retrieved context coherent rather than fragmenting clauses mid-sentence
-- LangChain orchestration layer keeps retrieval → generation modular, so the underlying model can be swapped without touching retrieval logic
+- LangChain orchestration keeps retrieval → generation modular, so the underlying model can be swapped without touching retrieval logic
 - Response caching on the API layer keeps repeat queries fast and cheap
-- Groq-hosted Llama 3.3 70B chosen specifically for low-latency inference, since a support tool for something this sensitive lives or dies on how fast and reliable it feels
+- Groq-hosted Llama 3.3 70B chosen for low-latency inference — a support tool like this lives or dies on speed and reliability

 </details>